digitaldrummerj/digitaldrummerj.me/content/posts/2026/011826-github-copilot-cli-part1-what-is-it.md

 categories: ["AI", "github copilot", "developer tools"]
 published: 2026-01-18T13:00:00Z
 draft: true
-title: "Part 1: Copilot in your terminal: what it is, what it can do, and why it’s not just a gimmick."
+title: "OLD: Part 1: Copilot in your terminal: what it is, what it can do, and why it’s not just a gimmick."
 url: '/github-copilot-cli'
-series: 'github-copilot-cli-start'
+series: ['github-copilot-cli-start']
 ---

 GitHub Copilot CLI is **Copilot for your terminal**.
 Not a plugin you forget to update.
 Not another tab you’ll ignore.
 It runs where you already work and it’s built to read, write, and run code in-context.